In Spite of War by Angela Morgan – Complete Poem Explanation | Summary & Analysis

 10. "Rejoice!" the daisy murmureth,

-👉 The poet feels that the daisy flower is gently telling her to be happy and joyful.
+👉 The poet feels that the daisy flower is gently telling her to be happy and cheerful.

 11. And just to live is so divine